Morris, Downing, Sherred LLP

 Source: Huffington Post, “Parenting coordinators: Helping parents through high-conflict custody cases,” Nicole H. Sodoma and Robin Goulet, May 8, 2014

-Filed Under: Child Custody Tagged With: child custody, child custody dispute, divorce, emotions, sole custody
+Child Custody child custody, child custody dispute, divorce, emotions, sole custody

 Contact us for a free consultation.